Course Outline

 - Measuring rule interest – support and confidence

-- Building a set of rules with the Apriori principle
+- Building a rule set with the Apriori principle

 Extras